Skip to main content

 Osteomyelitis is bone infection, usually caused by bacteria.
 The infection in the bone typically shows up within weeks or months of an injury, or after an underlying disease develops.

 Osteomyelitis in children usually occurs in long bones like arms and legs, but it can affect any bone in the body.
 The growth plates found in long bones are commonly infected because they are softer and weaker than other areas.
 The condition develops more often in boys than in girls.
-Fifty percent of cases occur in children under 5.
+Fifty percent of cases occur in children younger than age 5.

 Osteomyelitis is caused by bacteria entering the body and reaching bone: